 Globally, there is good news in that an estimated 80% of vision loss is preventable.

-Around the world, rates of infectious disease affecting the eyes have fallen significantly in the last quarter century.
+Around the world, rates of infectious disease affecting the eyes have fallen significantly in the last quarter-century.

 Research is making headway into treatments based on technologies that were nearly impossible to conceive of just two decades ago, including gene therapies using CRISPR to treat retinal disease.

 While cutting-edge treatments like these give ophthalmologists new tools to treat eye disease, some eye surgery is at least as old as ancient Greece, Egypt, and Persia.
 That long history means that eye care professionals have time-tested evidence on what approaches work in what situations.
-Many eye diseases are not curable at this time, but treatment can improve quality of life for patients and slow progression of the damage.
+Many eye diseases are not curable at this time, but treatment can improve the quality of life for patients and slow the progression of the damage.

 Here are three examples of eye diseases that are not curable but nevertheless treatable.
 Patients with these conditions can live full and independent lives.
-Early detection, healthy lifestyle, and regular consultation with an ophthalmologist all help patients maximize their vision.
+Early detection, a healthy lifestyle, and regular consultation with an ophthalmologist all help patients maximize their vision.

 1. Age-Related Macular Degeneration